AI voice bots are getting law firms sued. The numbers are catching up fast.

 - $1M settlement: carrier automated calling violations

-The FTC gets 250,000+ complaints monthly about unwanted calls.
+The FTC logs 250,000+ unwanted-call complaints monthly.
 Regulators are responding.

-And here’s the precedent that matters: Cacho v.
-McCarthy & Kelly LLP (2024) established that law firm marketing calls fall under TCPA.
+The precedent that matters: Cacho v.
+McCarthy & Kelly LLP (2024) confirmed that law firm marketing calls fall under TCPA.
 No exemptions.
 No special treatment.

 AI Voice Systems Kill Trust

 People know when they’re talking to a bot.
 They figure it out in seconds.
-Once they do, trust is gone.
-Call terminated.
-Firm associated with deceptive tactics.
+Once they do, the call’s over and the firm gets associated with deception.

-- Conversion rates decline, especially in legal, where trust is paramount
+- Conversion rates fall hardest in legal, where trust is the whole product

 The Bar Is Watching

 The ABA now emphasizes AI disclosure in legal marketing.
-Use AI without disclosure, and it becomes a professional responsibility issue.
+Skip disclosure and it becomes a professional responsibility issue.

 - Bar associations are issuing disciplinary actions

-- Malpractice claims tied to deceptive marketing are rising
+- Malpractice claims tied to deceptive marketing are climbing

 - Professional liability insurers are paying attention

-- Social media is full of “law firm tried to scam me with a robot” complaints
+- “Law firm tried to scam me with a robot” complaints fill social

 One AI cold-calling campaign can create compliance, reputational, and professional liability exposure all at once.